eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/attribute.md

 ### Attribute Getters (derived attributes)

 An attribute getter defines how the value of a derived attribute is obtained.
+Like methods, you can either use a block of statements or the *fat arrow* (`=>`) syntax if the attribute value can be computed from a single expression.

 ### Attribute Setters